MegDie/occpollution/README.md

 # Setup

 Please check that all python packages in the `requirements.txt` file are installed on your computer in the correct version.
+To be sure every dependencies are installed in the right version you can simply run in a prompt:

+    $ pip install -r requirements.txt

 Read carefully the installation section in the doc to make sure everything is okay for the running of the package.

 To install this package, you can simply run the following command in a prompt: